* Core public deficit hits 799 mln euros in Jan-Feb

 * Portugal may well need extra aid this year -analysts

-* Debt yields shrug off bad numbers, restructuring worries recede
+* Debt yields shrug off bad numbers, restructuring worries

 By Andrei Khalip